-Derrick Cephas is head of Weil’s Financial Institutions Regulatory practice and based in the New York office.
-Mr. Cephas has broad‑based experience in representing commercial banks, thrift institutions, bank holding companies and foreign banking corporations in a wide range of regulatory and transactional matters, including strategic planning, general regulatory and compliance issues, acquisitions and dispositions, formation of de novo banks, product development, defense of bank regulatory enforcement actions, risk management and internal controls issues, issuance of debt and equity securities, obtaining regulatory authority to exercise expanded powers, officer and director fiduciary duty issues and the negotiation of and compliance with supervisory orders.
+Derrick Cephas is head of Weil’s Financial Institutions Regulatory practice and is based in New York.
+Mr. Cephas has broad‑based experience in representing commercial banks, thrift institutions, bank holding companies, foreign banking corporations and non-financial and quasi-financial entities (including technology and processing companies) whose operations are subject, in part, to regulation by U.S. bank regulatory agencies and in a wide range of regulatory and transactional matters, including strategic planning, general regulatory and compliance issues, acquisitions and dispositions (including regulatory compliance due diligence), formation of de novo banks, product development, defense of bank regulatory enforcement actions, regulatory examination preparation, risk management and internal controls issues, issuance of debt and equity securities, obtaining regulatory authority to exercise expanded powers, officer and director fiduciary duty issues and the negotiation of and compliance with supervisory orders.

-Recently, Mr. Cephas has spent a considerable amount of time counseling clients with respect to compliance with the Dodd-Frank Act, particularly regarding the requirements relating to resolution planning, Volcker Rule compliance and compliance with enhanced prudential standards for large banks.
+Recently, Mr. Cephas has spent a considerable amount of time counseling clients with respect to compliance with the Dodd-Frank Act, particularly regarding the requirements relating to resolution planning and Volcker Rule compliance.
 He also counsels banks with respect to various matters arising under the New York Banking Law, including the New York “ring fencing law” and the conversion of federally chartered banks and thrifts to New York state charter.

 Mr. Cephas has significant experience in public policy matters relating to the banking industry.
-He is a former member of the Board of Directors of the Dime Savings Bank of New York, Merrill Lynch International Bank and D.E.
+He is a member of the Board of Directors of Signature Bank and a former member of the Board of Directors of the Dime Savings Bank of New York, Merrill Lynch International Bank and D.E.
 Shaw & Co.
-Inc. He is currently a Director of the Fresh Air Fund, Empire State Development Corporation, the New York Public Asset Fund and Trevor Day School, and a member of the Board of Advisors for The Mayor’s Fund to Advance New York City.
+Inc. He is currently a Director of the Fresh Air Fund and Empire State Development Corporation.
 He has testified numerous times before the New York State Legislature, the U.S. Congress, financial institutions regulatory agencies and other similar bodies.